The ways silent struct copies are made

 Console.WriteLine(a.FieldMutable.IncrementX()); // 3 ← accumulates

-The property and readonly field both print 2 twice.
-The plain field prints 2 then 3.
-The mutations in the first two cases vanish.
+The property and the readonly field both print 2 twice.
+The plain field prints 2, then 3.
+In the first two cases the mutations vanish, and the IL shows exactly where they go.

 What a method call on a struct actually needs